gkorpal/minimal-gross/README.md

 - The `ref/` directory contains the output `csidh419gross.txt` with all the Gram matrices.
 From this, one can observe that for the fixed prime $p=419$, if the curve lies over $\mathbb{F}_p$, then the Gram matrices are one of the four types.

 #### B.8 `toy_Ibukiyama`
-Contains the script that computes LLL-reduced Gram matrices of all elliptic curves belonging to the isogeny graph of CSIDH for $p=419$.
+Contains the script that computes Eisenstein reduced Gram matrices of all elliptic curves belonging to the isogeny graph of CSIDH for $p=419$.
 - One can run the script by navigating to this directory and then executing `$ sage csidh419.sage`.
 - The `ref/` directory contains output `csidh419.txt` with all the maximal orders and Gram matrices.
 From this, one can observe the $D_1$ values for all curves over $\mathbb{F}_p$ and with endomorphism ring of type $O(q,r)$.